gfunkbus76/Digifiz-Dash/README.md

-### NOTE: This is a work in progess, I'm not programmer or git expert, so I update strait to main branch...
-Sorry! ###
+### NOTE: This is a work in progess, I'm not programmer or git expert, so I update straight to main branch...
+Sorry!
+ALSO the arduino code that is currently up is somewhat function but definitely not finalized.
+That is the next focus.... (feb 2021) ###

 # Digifiz-Dash v.03
 ### by GFunkbus76 / aka Gavin